DexBurns25/Homework2/README.md

 Changes made from original
-•	•	Tried to make my page functional and deployable.
+•Tried to make my page functional and deployable.
-•	I use the spiderman theme for my Portfolio.
+•I use the spiderman theme for my Portfolio.
-•	Use Nav Bars on each page
+•Use Nav Bars on each page
-•	Created responsive layout and images
+•Created responsive layout and images